 19. Once checked by the nomination committee, the annual corporate governance report should include an explanation of the reasons why proprietary directors have been appointed at the request of shareholders with an interest of less than 3% in the capital, as well as the reasons, if appropriate, for not meeting formal requests for presence on the board from shareholders with an interest equal or greater than others at whose request proprietary directors have been appointed.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 20.
-They should also resign in Proprietary directors should resign when the shareholder they represent disposes of its entire shareholding in the company.
-They should also resign in the corresponding number when the shareholder disposes of part of its shares to an extent requiring a reduction in the number of proprietary directors.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 21.
-The board should not propose the removal of any independent director before the end of the period for which they were appointed, unless there are just grounds for doing so, as appreciated by the board subject to a report by the nomination committee.
-In particular, just grounds are deemed to exist when the director takes up new positions or contracts new obligations preventing them from dedicating the necessary time to performance of their duties on the board, or if they breach their duties or any circumstances arise by virtue of which they would no longer be considered independent, according to the applicable legal provisions. operations entailing a cha ent directors may also be propo nge in the ownership structure of proportionality contemplate e of the company, when chang Complies [ X ] Explanation [ ] 22.
-Companies should establish rules obliging directors to report and, if necessary, resign if any situation arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputation.
-In particular, directors should be obliged to inform the board of any criminal proceedings brought against them and the development of the proceedings. it should study the case a nomination and remuner requesting the director to Corporate Governance Re s soon as possible and, in view ation committee, decide wheth resign or proposing their remo of the specific circumstances a ner any action should be taken oval.
+Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 20. · nareholding in the company. ts shares to an extent requiring Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 21. appointed, unless there a committee.
+In particular, preventing them from de- = appreciated by the board sub ist when the director takes up performance of their duties or ject to a re new posit the board eport by the nomination ions or contracts new obligations d, or if they breach their duties or operations entailing a cha ent directors may also be propo nge in the ownership structure of proportionality contemplate e of the company, when chang Complies [ X ] Explanation [ ] 22. their actions within the co the company's prestige and re putation. ation arises, related or not with In particular, directors should be nent of the proceedings. it should study the case a nomination and remuner requesting the director to Corporate Governance Re s soon as possible and, in view ation committee, decide wheth resign or proposing their remo of the specific circumstances a ner any action should be taken oval.
 An account of this situati nees justify not doing so, in wh and the co , such as o on should ich case th pening an internal investigation, be included in the Annual ney should be put on record.
 This is Complies [ X ] Partial compliance [ ] Explanation [ ]